Annual General Meeting of Securitas AB (publ), 2012

 The Annual General Meeting resolved on the adoption of guidelines for remuneration to management, principally entailing that the total remuneration shall be competitive and in accordance with market conditions.
 The benefits shall consist of fixed salary, possible variable remuneration and other customary benefits and pension.
 The variable remuneration shall have an upper limit and be related to the fixed salary.
 The variable remuneration shall be based on the outcome in relation to set targets and be in line with the interests of the shareholders.
 Pension benefits shall be fee-based and pension rights shall be applicable as from the age of 65, at the earliest.
 The variable remuneration shall not be pension qualifying unless local regulations provide otherwise.
 The complete guidelines are published on the company website www.securitas.com.

-President and CEO Alf Göransson reported on Securitas operations during the year 2009 and commented further work within Securitas.
-The script and the presentation are published in complete versions at www.securitas.com.
-The quotas below are from the script and refer to the operations:
+President and CEO Alf Göransson reported on Securitas operations during the year 2011.
+The presentation is published at www.securitas.com.
+The quotas below refer to the operations:

 This press release is also available at: www.securitas.com